cern-eos/eos/doc/releases/diopside-release.rst

 This release is based on XRootD V5.

 ``v5.1.1 Diopside``
 ====================

 Note
 -----

-* This release comes with eos-xrootd-5.5.1 as dependency
+* Update dependency to eos-xrootd-5.5.1
 * eosd is now deprecated and there are no more RPM packages provided for it

 Bug